 Raleigh, NC 27699-1020

-The program aims to enhance the competitiveness of specialty crops in the marketplace.
-It is managed by the department and funded by the U.S. Department of Agriculture under the 2014 farm bill.
+The program is administered by the department and funded by the U.S. Department of Agriculture under the 2014 farm bill.